kotoMJ/kotox-web-mj/_posts/aboutme.md

     url: '/assets/blog/preview/cover.jpg'
 ---

-**I am** Michal (aka **MJ**)  - a **Software Engineer** living in Central Bohemia of Czechia, Europe.
+**I am** Michal (aka **MJ**)  - a **Software Engineer** coding in Central Bohemia of Czechia, Europe.
-I have been developing **Android apps** for US based startups over 8 years.
-Besides that I am also passionated in the full-stack development NodeJS, React, Express and MongoDB.
-Over and above that I have another 8 years of experience in Enterprise Java Software development of internet banking system.
+I have been working for US startups as an **Android Engineer** over past 7 years.
+Besides that I am passionated in the full-stack development NodeJS, React, Express and MongoDB.
+Over and above that I have over 8 years of experience with Java Enterprise development, internet banking system mainly.

 ![myworkplace](/assets/blog/theme/cover-1.jpg)